awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-android-client.md

 **Note**
 The WorkSpaces Android client application is not available for the WorkSpaces Streaming Protocol \(WSP\)\.
+If your WorkSpace is located in the Asia Pacific \(Mumbai\) Region, you must use version 2\.4\.19 or later of the Amazon WorkSpaces Android client application\.

 ## Setup and Installation<a name="android_setup"></a>